outpaddling/desktop-installer/NetBSD/getting-started.md

 [https://pkgsrc.smartos.org/install-on-netbsd/](https://pkgsrc.smartos.org/install-on-netbsd/),
 do the following:

-1. pkgin upgrade
+1. pkgin upgrade    # Upgrade the original /usr/pkg to get latest certs
 2. pkgin install mozilla-rootcerts-openssl
-3. Download and run the install script from smartos.org
+3. Download and run the install script from smartos.org.
+This entirely replaces /usr/pkg with a new pkgsrc installation.
-4. Comment out VERIFIED_INSTALLATION=always in /usr/pkg/etc/pkg_install.conf
+4. pkgin upgrade    # Upgrade the new /usr/pkg
+5. mv /usr/pkgsrc /usr/orig.pkgsrc
+6. ftp ftp://ftp.NetBSD.org/pub/pkgsrc/current/pkgsrc.tar.gz
+7. tar -zxvf pkgsrc.tar.gz -C /usr
+8. In /usr/pkg/etc/pkg_install.conf, change

+   VERIFIED_INSTALLATION=always

+   to

+   VERIFIED_INSTALLATION=trusted

-   so that you can install packages from wip
+   so that you can install packages from wip (and packages that don't have a binary package due to license restrictions).

 Then follow the post-installation instructions above as you would for any other NetBSD installation.
 The main difference is you'll be using